 ...
-The Lede has updates here.
+Yahoo!
+News has area-wide live updates here.

 Public Service Announcement

 Get Off Your Ass!
 Los Angeles Times (Jan.
 19): "New research that distills the findings of 47 studies concludes that those of us who sit for long hours raise our average risk of cancer, cardiovascular disease, type 2 diabetes and early death."

 Surprise!
 December 19: Dr. Oz is a quack.